 Learn to observe and draw plants with accuracy.
 This hands-on drawing course enables students to develop perceptual acuity, analyze the role of light on form, and use tonal value skills that are essential in drawing any subject.
-Classes are held at The Los Angeles County Arboretum and Botanic Garden in Arcadia (location subject to change.)
+Classes are held indoors at the Huntington Botanical Library, Art Collections and Botanic Garden in San Marino (or The Los Angeles County Arboretum and Botanic Garden in Arcadia).
 This course is suitable not only for beginners but also for those students with extensive drawing experience.
 Course includes demonstration, class discussion, and critique.

-First class materials: 14" X 17" Strathmore Drawing Pad Series 400, Medium (no sketch or recycled paper; you can use another brand), 14" X 17" Medium Weight Tracing Paper (any brand), 3 Drafting Pencil Holders and 1 Sharpener, Leads: 2H, HB and 2B leads (at least 2 each), Eraser Stick, Erasing Shield, Drafting Brush, Mars Drafting Dots (masking tape), Portable Task Light (Ott-Lite),(Vis a Vis wet erase fine point marker, Clip, 8" X 10" Plexi and 8" X 10" format supplied by teacher for \$10.00)
+First class materials: 14" X 17" Strathmore Drawing Pad Series 400, Medium (no sketch or recycled paper; you can use another brand), 14" X 17" Medium Weight Tracing Paper (any brand), 3 Drafting Pencil Holders and 1 Sharpener, Leads: 2H, HB and 2B leads (at least 2 each), Eraser Stick, Erasing Shield, Drafting Brush, Mars Drafting Dots (masking tape), Portable Task Light (Ott-Lite), (Vis a Vis wet erase fine point marker, Clip, 8" X 10" Plexi and 8" X 10" format supplied by teacher for \$10.00)